CZ-NIC/yangson/docs/datamodel.rst

 	 >>> dm.module_set_id()
 	 'ae4bf1ddf85a67ab94a9ab71593cd1c78b7f231d'

-   .. automethod:: from_raw
+   .. staticmethod:: from_raw(robj)

-      The **robj** parameter will typically contain a Python dictionary parsed from JSON text with the library function :func:`json.load` or :func:`json.loads`.
-We call this value “raw” because it needs to be processed into the internal or “cooked” form.
+      Create a root instance node from a raw data tree contained in the *robj* argument.
+The latter will typically be a Python dictionary directly parsed from JSON text with the library function :func:`json.load` or :func:`json.loads`.
+We call this data tree “raw” because it needs to be processed into the internal or “cooked” form.
 For example, 64-bit numbers have to be encoded as strings in JSON text (see `sec.
 6.1`_ of [Lho16]_), whereas the cooked form is a Python number.

-      See the documentation of :mod:`datatype` module for details about the cooked form of each data type, and see also :term:`raw value`.
+      See the documentation of :mod:`instvalue` module for more details, and see also :term:`raw value`.

       .. doctest::